mnbroatch/yarn-bound/README.md

   "metadata": {/* see below */}
 }
 ```

+It could also have a `isDialogueEnd` property on it (though that may not be useful if you're using a command handler!)

 Every Result contains `metadata` which includes node header tags including `title`, and also any file tags.